-Welcome to the Public Comment Version of The Sedona Conference Commentary on Patent Litigation Best Practices: Summary Judgment Chapter, a project of The Sedona Conference Working Group on Patent Litigation Best Practices (WG10).
+Welcome to the October 2015 Edition of The Sedona Conference Commentary on Patent Litigation Best Practices: Summary Judgment Chapter, a project of The Sedona Conference Working Group on Patent Litigation Best Practices (WG10).
 This is one of a series of working group commentaries published by The Sedona Conference, a 501(c)(3) research and educational institute that exists to allow leading jurists, lawyers, experts, academics, and others, at the cutting edge of issues in the areas of antitrust law, complex litigation, and intellectual property rights, to come together-in conferences and mini-think tanks called Working Groups-and engage in true dialogue, not debate, in an effort to move the law forward in a reasoned and just way.

 WG10 was formed in late 2012 under the leadership of its now Chair Emeriti, the Honorable Paul R. Michel and Robert G. Sterne, to whom The Sedona Conference and the entire patent litigation community owe a great debt of gratitude.
 The mission of WG10 is "to develop best practices and recommendations for patent litigation case management in the post-[America Invents Act] environment."
 The Working Group consists of over 200 active members representing all stakeholders in patent litigation.
-To develop this Summary Judgment Chapter, the core drafting team held numerous conference calls over the past year, and the draft was a focus of dialogue at The Sedona Conference WG10 Annual Meeting in Washington, D.C. in September 2013 and the WG10 Midyear Meeting in San Francisco in April 2014.
+To develop this Summary Judgment Chapter, the drafting team held numerous conference calls, and the draft was a focus of dialogue at The Sedona Conference WG10 Annual Meeting in Washington, D.C., in September 2013 and the WG10 Midyear Meeting in San Francisco in April 2014.
+This Chapter was first published as a "public comment version" in October 2014, and the editors have reviewed the comments received through the public comment process, the Sedona Conference "All Voices" Meeting in New Orleans in November 2014, and the WG10 Midyear Meeting in Miami in May 2015.
+The drafting process for this Chapter has been supported by the Working Group 10 Steering Committee and Judicial Advisors.
+The main text of this Chapter is published here in its "final" version, subject, as always, to further developments in the law that may warrant a second edition.

 The Summary Judgment chapter represents the collective efforts of many individual contributors.
 On behalf of The Sedona Conference, I thank in particular Gary Hoffman who has graciously and tirelessly served as the Editor-in-Chief for this and all Chapters for this Commentary on Patent Litigation Best Practices, and as the Chair of WG10.
 I also thank everyone else involved for their time and attention during the drafting and editing process, including: Henry B. Gutman, R. Eric Hutz, Richard D. Kirk, Douglas E. Lumish, W. Joss Nichols, Stephanie E. O'Byrne, and Steven R. Trybus.
-The Working Group was also privileged to have the benefit of candid comments by several judges with extensive patent litigation experience, including the Honorable Kent A. Jordan and the Honorable Kathleen M. O'Malley, who served as the Judicial Review Panel for this Chapter, the Honorable Barbara M.G.
-Lynn and the Honorable Ronald M. Whyte, who also reviewed and commented on the draft, and the Honorable Joy Flowers Conti and the Honorable Faith S. Hochberg, who are serving as the WG10 Judicial Advisors for this ongoing endeavor to draft all of the chapters of this Commentary.
+The Working Group was also privileged to have the benefit of candid comments by several judges with extensive patent litigation experience, including the Honorable Kent A. Jordan and the Honorable Kathleen M. O'Malley, who served as the Judicial Advisors for the Summary Judgment drafting team, and the Honorable James F. Holderman (ret.), the Honorable Ronald M. Whyte, the Honorable Joy Flowers Conti, the Honorable Faith S. Hochberg (ret.), and the Honorable Barbara M.G.
+Lynn.
 The statements in this Commentary are solely those of the non-judicial members of the Working Group; they do not represent any judicial endorsement of the recommended practices.